AntoineLafon/PBSphere/README.md

 # PBSphere
-A little PBS algorithm made with radium engine.
+A little PBS algorithm based on this [paper] : http://mmacklin.com/EG2015PBD.pdf made with radium engine.
 The executable version of this programm is just a little demo of my PBS implementation.

 ![alt text](demo_image.png)